 Under the Greater Cambridge Partnership (GCP) plans, any movement in the Sustainable Travel Zone (STZ) of any vehicle with a number plate will be charged.
-Happily, this is only on weekends and only 12 hours a day between 0700 and 1900.
+Happily, this is only on weekdays and only 12 hours a day between 0700 and 1900.

 If you move inside the zone below, you pay.

 You may be surprised by Addenbrookes Hospital being inside the zone.
 You can’t see it, as it has been removed from this, official, GCP map.
 You are not alone.
 Lots of people drive there for appointments, treatments, visiting etc. Why seems to have been questioned by various Councillors, well done to them to raise the issue, but their pleas fell on deaf ears.
 The GCP response is by including it, all those patients, visitors, and staff will use the expanded and beautiful bus network or cycle; presumably, those with a leg in plaster won’t have to cycle.
 Any visitors to the Addenbrookes Hospital, Royal Papworth, new Children’s hospital etc., who cannot use a bus/cycle (more on that later…) will pay.
 Patients who must use a car may apply for reimbursement in very specific circumstances (again, more on that later).
 Expect also to suffer an eye roll and a Paddington Stare.

 Some proposed exemptions are automatic, so any of the following are proposed to pay nothing and have to do nothing to achieve that.
 These are all based on the record the DVLA holds on the vehicle.
 So just painting blue and yellow squares on your car and shouting nea nor as you drive along won’t work.

 - Emergency vehicles, such as Police, Ambulances, Fire Engines and the like.

 - Military vehicles.